 Hon.
-David Joanasie (interpretation): Thank you, Mr. Speaker, and I would like to thank the Member for Tununiq for her question.
+David Joanasie (interpretation): Thank you, Mr. Speaker.
+I also thank my fellow MLA for Tununiq for her question.
 In regard to the number of Inuit employees in the Tununiq region, we definitely make an effort to stay updated on the numbers.
-Mr. Speaker, we pay close attention to the number of Inuit employees that fill those positions, and we are also looking at the vacant positions.

-We are able to monitor the numbers carefully because Inuit employee statistics are organized by level; whether it be municipalities or various departments, and they do report the information to HR every three months and we review that.
+Mr. Speaker, we pay close attention to the number of Inuit employees that fill those positions and we are also looking at the vacant positions.
+We are able to monitor the numbers carefully because Inuit employee statistics are organized by level, whether it is municipalities or various departments, and they do report the information to the Department of Human Resources every three months and we review that on an ongoing basis.
 Thank you, Mr. Speaker.

-Speaker: First supplementary, Ms. Nutarak.
+Speaker: Your first supplementary, Ms. Nutarak.

 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
 I should have explained further that I am talking about Pond Inlet office employees.
 The number of Inuit employees in Pond Inlet has drastically gone down.
-Can the minister try to find out why the number of Inuit employees are going down?
+Can the minister try to find out why the number of Inuit employees is going down?
 I would like to know why that is occurring.
 Thank you, Mr. Speaker.